Pastor Fernández

-José Pastor Fernández Beita (born 22 April 1963 in Pérez Zeledón Canton) is a former football player in the National League of Costa Rica during the 1980s.
+José Pastor Fernández Beita (born 22 April 1963) is a former football player in the National League of Costa Rica during the 1980s.

 Club career

 Fernández started his career in 1983 at second division Pérez Zeledón and later played for Cartaginés, Alajuelense and San Carlos.

 He retired from the game after 5 seasons in Costa Rica's Premier Division at the age of only 28.

 International career

 Moment of glory

 He became a national sports hero during the 1990 World Cup qualification, when he headed in the winning goal against El Salvador; that victory qualified Costa Rica for its inaugural World Cup.

 During the previous games Evaristo Coronado had been the hero of the Costa Rican squad with his goals, most of which were headers.
 For the final game, however, Coronado was injured and Fernandez was picked as his replacement.
 Just as Coronado had been doing during the qualifying round, Fernandez headed in the winning goal.